 This report will be submitted to the School's Title IX Coordinator, Martin Goldstein, who will determine the next steps for prompt and equitable resolution.
-Please contact him at (212) 757-1190 or <a href="majoritemmajoritemmajoriemajorie
+Please contact him at (212) 757-1190 or mgoldtein@aami.edu if you have any questions.